qri-io/desktop/test/e2e/e2e_test_flows.md

 ## creating and modifying an FSI dataset
 ### create a new csv
 - make sure you are on the #/collection page
-- click the #create-dataset button
+- click the #new-dataset button
-- create a temp csv file & mock the save dialog when you click #chooseBodyFilePath
+- create a temp csv file & mock the save dialog when you click #chooseBodyFile
 - click #submit
 - make sure we get redirected to the new dataset page
 - ensure we are at the correct version (the latest)
-- ensure the body and structure were 'added'
+- ensure the body, meta and structure were 'added'

 ### navigate to the collection and back to the dataset
 - click the #collection button